 The introduction of online learning strategies into our curriculum takes many forms.
 New “modes” range from simple technology enhancements along the continuum toward fully online courses, with terms such as “inverted classroom,” “blended” and “hybrid” now entering our vocabulary.
 The most recent addition is the Massive Open Online Course (MOOC) which adds yet another dimension.

-During a recent online webinar, a poll of a group of instructors and educational technology professionals uncovered some unevenness in our shared understanding of the meaning of these terms within a newly formed project team.
-That observation has led me to write this blog post, aiming to demystify some of the jargon and provide a guide to current online learning terminology through explanation of the various modes and current meaning.
+This blog post aims to demystify some of the jargon and provide a guide to current online learning terminology through explanation of the various modes and current meaning.
 A visual representation of the continuum might look something like this:

 The following definitions are based in information provided on the CTSI web site in the Online Learning Instructor Toolkit: